Ddhruv-IOT/Image-ASCII/README.md

 </p>

 ## ℹ️ Overview:
-A simple python code to convert your image into ASCII Art.
+The Image-ASCII is a simple python script to convert images into ASCII Art.
+ASCII art was famous in the older days when graphics were not so popular, images were displayed from a set of about 95 characters.
+ASCII art is also known as text-based visual art in general.
+Till date, it's popular and widely used as it's eye-catching and easy to implement.

 ## ⚒️ Tools and Technologies Used